spencerckhuang/FitnessCheck/README.md

 I started this project a few days ago but uploaded it to GH for the first time today.
 I have so far continued working on the general layout of the application, adding necessary screens, views, and buttons.
 * Added WorkoutTracker screen.
 This is the screen that users would see during their workout to input data about exercise/weight/sets/reps.
+* Added ExerciseLogList and LoggedExercise components.
+These are components that the user would see while completing a workout.
+They are meant to show the user what exercises they have already logged during the session.